kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 ### Step 2: Plotting Histograms
+The FCCAnalysis framework provides a built-in plotting tool that you can use to visualize histograms.
+However, you are not limited to this tool—other plotting libraries such as `matplotlib` can also be used, especially for more customized or publication-ready plots (see the *Basic Analysis Tools* section for details).

 To visualize the histograms and the cutflow plot, run the following command:

     fccanalysis plots plots_ZmumuH.py

-Make sure to specify the input and output directories inside the `plots.py` script (e.g. if you want to plot and run the pre-generated files as explained above, you should point to that directory).
+Make sure to specify the input (by default `output/ZmumuH/histmaker/`) and output directories inside the `plots_ZmumuH.py` script (e.g. if you want to plot and run the pre-generated files as explained above, you should point to that directory).

 The cutflow plot provides a clear illustration of how background events are progressively reduced by each selection cut, while ideally retaining the signal.
 To quantify the efficiency of this selection, we calculate the significance: